Homestead Exemption Over 65

 As a reminder, taxpayers who have an active deferral on file will not have the option to enter into a formal quarter pay installment plan unless they first remove their deferral.
 Once a deferral is removed from an account all owed taxes become due and will accrue penalties, interest and attorney fees.

 A signature is no longer needed to sign up for the installment plan.
-The first installment payment must be received or postmarked by the United States Postal Service no later than January 31st to activate the installment plan.
-If your payment is not received by the required date or postmark you will not be eligible for the installment plan.
-At this time you will be responsible for full payment of the bill by January 31 to avoid any accrual of penalties, interest and collection fees.
+The first installment payment must be received or postmarked by the United States Postal Service no later than February 29.
+However, to avoid penalty and interest that begins accruing February 1, the 1st quarter payment installment must be received or postmarked no later than January 31.
+If your payment is not received by the required date or postmark of February 29th, you will not be eligible for the installment plan.
 To ensure your payment is processed accurately, please provide the property address or quick ref ID on the check or a separate attachment.

 Quarter Payment Installment Schedule: